-Once you’re finished making those changes, simply click SAVE and you’re ready to go!
+Once you’re finished making those changes, click SAVE and you’re ready to go!

-Check out The Ultimate Resource Guide for more great stuff!
+Check out The Ultimate Resource Guide for more great resources!

 If you’re more of a visual person, I’ve recorded this video that walks through this entire process as well.